akselw/elm-workshop/book/Task-1.md

 2. Update the model in the `Success` case, so that the string sent with the message is stored in the `commentText` field.

-The comment form should now update when you type!
+The comment text area should now update when you type!

-Next, we will start to prepare for send the new comment to the server.
+Next, we will start to prepare for sending the new comment to the server.